-One of the distinguishing features of TVersity is its support for user generated program guides.
-TVersity does not create a dedicated set of menus for navigation on TV (or mobile device) with all the different shows and episodes, for each of the websites it supports.
+One of the unique features of TVersity Media Server is its support for user generated program guides.
+TVersity Media Server does not create a dedicated set of menus for navigation on TV (or mobile device) with all the different shows and episodes, for each of the websites it supports.
 There are simply too many sites for that approach to be useful.
 Had we done it the result would have been overwhelming to the user and things would get worse as we added more sites.
 How can you be expected to navigate TV menus with thousands, tens of thousands or hundreds of thousands of items?
 Instead we let you subscribe to content of choice from any one of the sites we support, we call this personal collection of Internet video, photo, and audio your Personal Entertainment Guide (PEG) .

-- Simply point your browser to a page on a supported website featuring your video of choice, drag and drop the icon to the left of the address bar on your browser to the TVersity GUI and a dialog box will pop up with the video address pre-populated, leaving it up to you to choose the title, tags, and so on.
+Simply point your browser to a page on a supported website featuring your video of choice, drag and drop the icon to the left of the address bar on your browser to the TVersity Media Server GUI and a dialog box will pop up with the video address pre-populated, leaving it up to you to choose the title, tags, and so on.
 Click submit and you have just added the first Internet video to your media library.

 In the GUI, go to

-Settings -> User Accounts and enter your credentials for the relevant website.
+User Accounts page and enter your credentials for the relevant website.
 If the website you wish to login to, does not appear in that list, be sure to let us know.
 As a side benefit, by logging on to your account you may be able to control other aspects of your video viewing experience, such as video quality, subtitles, resume where you left off and more.